Reading time: 5 min.

 If there’s still no improvement in hair density, it may be down to:

-• Unrealistic expectations — if your surgeon has overpromised your results, you may be disappointed with your final hair density.
-Choose a reputable surgeon to design an appropriate, realistic hairline
+• Unrealistic expectations — If your surgeon has overpromised your results, you may be disappointed with your final hair transplant density.
+Choose a reputable surgeon to design an appropriate and more realistic hairline.

 Choosing a skilled surgeon at a reputable clinic is the first step to getting a successful hair transplant.
 But what else can you do to get great hair density after a hair transplant?